Margaret H. George

 Margaret ('Peg') Hewitt George (April 5, 1928 – July 2, 2021) was an American author and Democratic member of the Pennsylvania House of Representatives.

 Early life and education

-George was born in Chester, Pennsylvania to Charles H.S.
+Born in Chester, Pennsylvania on April 5, 1928, Margaret Hewitt was a daughter of Charles H.S.
 Hewitt and Margaret Wright.
-She graduated from Prospect Park High School and Ursinus College.
+She graduated from Prospect Park High School in 1945 and earned her Bachelor of Arts degree from Ursinus College in 1949.

+On August 26, 1950, she married Glenn Franklin George (1927-2005); they had two sons, one daughter, and four granddaughters, and lived in Doylestown, Bucks County, Pennsylvania.

 Political life

 George was the first woman and first Democrat on the local school board, being named as the director of the Pennsylvania Department of Education's Office of State and Federal Relations.

 From 1977 until 1980, George served in the Pennsylvania House of Representatives as the first woman and only Democrat to have represented her legislative district (Bucks County, 143rd District).

 Writing career

-George is the author or editor of several books including:
+George was the author or editor of several books including: